Jedrzej94/CrickClubRec/README.md

 ___________________________________
 - Display user a menu to edit data.
-- Add data to the file.
+- Write data to the file (binary).
 - Amend data in a file of requested data given by a user.
 - Delete (hide) data from the file.
 So it won't be read anymore.
 - Restore (show after deleteing) data back to the text file.